zordius/lightncandy/README.md

 return Array('The U&ME Helper is executed!', false);
 return Array('The U&ME Helper is executed!', 0);

-// encoding is handled by the helper, lightncandy will do nothing
+// escaping is handled by the helper, lightncandy will do nothing
 // No matter in {{ }} or {{{ }}} , you get 'Exact&Same output \' \" Ya!'
 return Array('Exact&Same output \' " Ya!', 'raw');

-// force lightncandy html_encoded the helper result
+// force lightncandy escaping the helper result
 // No matter in {{ }} or {{{ }}} , you get 'Not&amp;Same output &#039; &quot; Ya!'
 return Array('Not&Same output \' " Ya!', 'enc');

-// force lightncandy encoded the helper result in handlebars.js way
+// force lightncandy escaping the helper result in handlebars.js way
 // No matter in {{ }} or {{{ }}} , you get 'Not&amp;Same output &#x27; &quot; Ya!'
 return Array('Not&Same output \' " Ya!', 'encq');
 ```